pomatechlead/Invo_token/README.md

 70 Trillion Invo Token available for circulation (buy and sell)

 Smart Contract:
-add a 4% sales tax on all Invo Token sold 2% for development cost for the platform.
-The other 2% will be burned until the token has a total supply of 21 million.
-After the supply is at 21 million the %2 that is being burned will now be  distributed to all token holders depending on there % of holdings
+add a 2% sales tax on all Invo Token bought and sold 1% for development cost for the platform.
+The other 1% will be burned until the token has a total supply of 21 million.
+After the supply is at 21 million the %1 that is being burned will now be  distributed to all token holders depending on there % of holdings